 Following her presentation, Karen facilitated a panel discussion on diverse experiences in the tech and open source industries, featuring:

-- Cornelia Davis, Senior Director of Technology, Pivotal
+- Cornelia Davis, Senior Director of Technology, VMware

 - Dr. Kyla A. McMullen, Assistant Professor, University of Florida

 - Opal Perry, Divisional CIO of Claims, Allstate Insurance Company

 - Rachel Reinitz, IBM Fellow and CTO of IBM BlueMix Garage

 - Kim Bannerman, Program Manager, Developer Relations, Google

 The panel discussion led to an interactive Q+A with audience members.
 In attendance at the luncheon were the first-ever Cloud Foundry Junior Ambassadors, young women interested in pursuing STEM careers who were invited to attend Summit.
 The Junior Ambassadors attended a reception in their honor following the luncheon where they met Abby Kearns and other members of the Cloud Foundry community.

 The evening came to a close as attendees found their way to taxis, trains and airplanes.